parashardhapola/scarf/vignettes/pbmc_10k_citeseq/README.md

     time: 652 ms

-Individual ADT expression can be visualized in either UMAP easily.
+Individual ADT expression can be visualized in both UMAPs easily.

 ```python